TQRG/leafactor-ci/README.md

 # Usage

-Refactoring the app is very simples, simply run the following command.
+Refactoring the app is very simple, just run the following command.
 ```
 gradlew app:refactor
 ```